Watch Reviews

 Rockstar: Grönefeld 1941 Remontoire Constant Force

-Featured image for Rockstar
+Featured image for Watch Reviews

 Independent watchmaking is a continually growing segment of the watch market, known for artistry, unique designs, exceptional watchmaking, and a level of risk-taking that isn’t seen as often from more mainstream brands.
 Grönefeld, led by the Horological Brothers, Bart and Tim Grönefeld, first made a splash in 2011 with their debut piece, the 1896 One Hertz.
 Their second timepiece, the Parallax Tourbillon, won the Best Tourbillon prize at the 2014 GPHG.